-1. All WAC syllabi must inform students of the writing-intensive nature of the course and explain how the course fulfills the state-mandated Gordon Rule requirements and the FAU WAC requirements below.
+1. All WAC syllabi must inform students of the writing-intensive nature of the course and explain that WAC courses at FAU fulfill the state-mandated Gordon Rule requirements if the course is passed with a C or better.

 This statement should appear early in the syllabus for the benefit of students who are working toward the completion of their Gordon Rule and WAC course requirements.

 To fulfill the State's Gordon Rule requirement, students must complete:

 - Six (6) semester hours of English coursework.

 - Six (6) semester hours of additional coursework in which the student is required to demonstrate college-level writing skills through multiple assignments.